apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 :::note Input schema differences

-Even though the structure of the Actor input schema is similar to JSON schema, there are some important differences.
+Even though the structure of the Actor input schema is similar to JSON schema, there are some differences.
 We cannot guarantee that JSON schema tooling will work on input schema documents.
-For precise technical understanding of the matter, feel free to browse the code of the [@apify/input_schema](https://github.com/apify/apify-shared-js/tree/master/packages/input_schema/src) package.
+For a more precise technical understanding of the matter, feel free to browse the code of the [@apify/input_schema](https://github.com/apify/apify-shared-js/tree/master/packages/input_schema/src) package.

 :::

 ## Fields

-Each field of your input is described under its key in `inputSchema.properties` object.
-The field might have `integer`, `string`, `array`, `object` or `boolean` type and its specification contains the following properties:
+Each field of your input is described under its key in the `inputSchema.properties` object.
+The field might have `integer`, `string`, `array`, `object`, or `boolean` type, and its specification contains the following properties:

 | Property | Value | Required | Description |
 | --- | --- | --- | --- |